Signalling theory: Honest signals

+One type of honest signal is the signalling of quality in sexually reproducing animals.
+In sexually reproducing animals one sex is generally the 'choosing sex' (often females) and the other the 'advertising sex' (often males).
+The choosing sex achieves the highest fitness by choosing the partner of the highest (genetic) quality.
+This quality cannot be observed directly, so the advertising sex can evolve a signal, which advertises its quality.
+Examples of these signals include the tail of a peacock and the colouration of male sticklebacks.
+Such signals only work, i.e. are reliable, if the signal is honest.
+The link between the quality of the advertising sex and the signal may depend on environmental stressors, with honesty increasing in more challenging environments.

-One class of honest signal is the aposematic warning signal, generally visual, given by poisonous or dangerous animals such as wasps, poison dart frogs, and pufferfish.
+Another type of honest signal is the aposematic warning signal, generally visual, given by poisonous or dangerous animals such as wasps, poison dart frogs, and pufferfish.
 Warning signals are honest indications of noxious prey, because conspicuousness evolves in tandem with noxiousness (a conspicuous, non-noxious organism gets eaten).
 Thus, the brighter and more conspicuous the organism, the more toxic it usually is.
 The most common and effective colours are red, yellow, black and white.

-There is an obvious evolutionary advantage to faking a signal like "Don't eat me, I'm poisonous"; the sender scares off predators without the metabolic cost of actually being toxic.
-Such fake I'm-harmful signals are called Batesian mimicry.
-There is also an obvious evolutionary advantage to the predator learning to distinguish the real from the fake signal; this sets off an evolutionary arms race, making such fake signals evolutionarily unstable.
-An "honest signal", on the other hand, cannot be faked by the sender (the feathers can't look resplendent unless the bird is healthy) or can't be faked without a cost that exceeds the benefit (like incessantly giving warning calls).
-This unfakability is what makes the signal reliable (and thus "honest").
-Hence, "honest" signals are evolutionarily stable.

 The mathematical biologist John Maynard Smith discusses whether honest signalling must always be costly.
 He notes that it had been shown that "in some circumstances" a signal is reliable only if it is costly.
 He states that it had been assumed that parameters such as pay-offs and signalling costs were constant, but that this might be unrealistic.
 He states that with some restrictions, signals can be cost-free, reliable, and evolutionarily stable.
 However, if costs and benefits "vary uniformly over the whole range" then indeed honest signals have to be costly.